2020 EXPEDITION DATES TO BE RELEASED SUMMER 2019

 Wild Intrigue has provided essential skills such as species ID methods, camera trapping and small mammal trapping, just to mention a few.

-The Wild Intrigue Carna Expedition is a truly unforgettable experience that I would recommend to anyone interested in wildlife!
+The Wild Intrigue Isle of Carna Expedition is a truly unforgettable experience that I would recommend to anyone interested in wildlife!

 An uninhabited island, the Isle of Carna is the perfect place to go off the grid; an escape from work, television, phones and the internet.
 Your accommodation, Carna House, is situated looking across the beautiful Marine Protected Area Loch Sunart and is less than a minutes walk away from what Wild Intrigue guides have come to know as ‘Otter Bay’…

 You and your new room mate will share a twin or bunk room, complete with a comfortable bed and all linen provided – who says you can’t have a little luxury whilst rewilding yourself?
-The house has a kitchen with a fridge and oven, in which you can prepare your meals, as well as a dining room and lounge.
+The house has a kitchen with a fridge and oven, in which you can prepare your meals, as well as a dining room.
 After a day exploring the island and encountering incredible wildlife, you can refresh yourself with a shower, or remember your day in a relaxing bath.
-Electricity running from a generator is available in the morning and evening, enough to let the whole house change cameras.
+There are two bathrooms in Carna House with flushing toilets, don’t say we don’t spoil you!
+Electricity running from a generator is available in the morning and evening, enough to let the whole house charge cameras.
+There is a large garden (mowed lawn) outside Carna House which leads naturally onto the rest of the Isle of Carna, so you can sit outside and enjoy your meals, and may even spot one of the island’s Red or Roe deer passing through.

-Carna House is cocooned by this beautiful part of west Scotland , so as perfect as the building may sounds, we can guarantee you will want to stay outside!
+Carna House is cocooned by this beautiful part of west Scotland , so as perfect as the building may sound, we can guarantee you will want to stay outside!

 You will take part in Wild Intrigue’s fascinating surveys of the Isle of Carna, contributing to making new discoveries on the biodiversity of this private island; an inspiring example of rewilding in practice.